ORNL/AdditiveFOAM/tutorials/multiLayerPBF/README.md

 `etaMin`

-Effective absorption in the conduction regime, used when the melt-pool aspect ratio is less than `aspectRatioSwitch`.
+Minimum effective absorption.
+It is used below `aspectRatioSwitch` and as a lower bound on the Kelly multiple-reflection curve above the switch.

 `aspectRatioSwitch`

-Optional aspect-ratio cutoff for switching between `etaMin` and the Kelly multiple-reflection model.
+Optional aspect-ratio cutoff for evaluating the Kelly multiple-reflection model.
 If omitted, the cutoff is `1.0`.

-`dimensions`

-Sets the heat source dimensions.
-The third component is the initial projected depth.
+`radius` and `depth`

+Set the lateral radius and configured source depth.
+AdditiveFOAM calculates D4Sigma from `radius`, `definition`, and `k`; the source-level `D4Sigma` selection defines the reference width used for the Kelly aspect ratio.

+`widthReference`

+`D4Sigma` selects the beam-plane reference width. `D4Sigma` optionally selects `areaEquivalent` (default), `major`, or `minor` from the profile metrics.

 `m` and `k`

 Shape parameters for the `modifiedSuperGaussian` heat source.

-`transient`
+`depthReference`

-When `true`, AdditiveFOAM updates the heat source depth using the material liquidus from `constant/transportProperties`.
+`isotherm` updates the heat-source depth using the material liquidus from `constant/transportProperties`; `constant` uses the configured depth.

+`tolerance`

+Optional maximum fraction of analytical source power outside the integration bounds.
+The default `1e-3` retains at least 99.9% of the source power.

 `nPoints`

-Controls sub-cell sampling resolution used when integrating the heat source over mesh cells.
+Sets the target sub-cell spacing by dividing the retained source bounds by `nPoints`.

 ## Post-processing